Tail Coverage

 Your Guide to Post-Policy Protection

-With physician movement and turnover increasing in recent years, there has been a growing need for more cost-effective stand alone tail policies options in Florida.
+With physician movement and turnover increasing in recent years, there has been a growing need for more cost-effective stand alone tail policy options.
 As you may know, obtaining tail coverage can be very expensive, typically costing 200% of your expiring premium with your existing carrier.
 However, you should be aware that there are tail options in addition to your current carrier that could save you significant money on your tail costs.

 Stand-alone tail coverage provides coverage for potential claims after the original malpractice insurance policy has been cancelled.
 It is essential to obtain quality tail coverage in order to ensure you are properly protected.